majoravery/avery/README.md

 This app is deployed to averylim.com via [Render](todo-add-url), so simply pushing to the main branch will trigger the deployment.

 ## Roadmap

+- [ ] Render an SEO friendly page for SSR

 Language switcher